FrancescoPaoloL/LearningNLP/readme.md

 In this case I've developed a simple example that demonstrates all the necessary steps for proper execution.

 ## Text Summarization

 Text Summarization in NLP automates the extraction of crucial information from a document, condensing it for brevity.
-In order to show how it works as introduction, we have created:
+To demonstrate its functionality, we have created:

-    - a simple demonstration of how to calculate Eigenvalues and Eigenvectors, visualized as arrows.
+- A simple demonstration illustrating how to calculate Eigenvalues and Eigenvectors, visualized as arrows.
 The first eigenvector is represented in red, and the second in blue.
-    - a script that performs extractive text summarization using the Singular Value Decomposition (SVD) technique.
-      It tokenizes and preprocesses input text, computes the TF-IDF matrix, applies SVD to capture document structure, and selects key sentences based on the first component of the decomposition.
+- A script for extractive text summarization using the Singular Value Decomposition (SVD) technique.
+This script tokenizes and preprocesses input text, computes the TF-IDF matrix, applies SVD to capture document structure, and selects key sentences based on the first component of the decomposition.

-To extract information, we can use the so-called "Keyphrase Extraction," specifically employing two major techniques:
+To extract information, we employ "Keyphrase Extraction" with two major techniques:

-    - <b><i>Collocations</i></b>: in simple terms, it's a phrase where the words tend to occur together more often than would be expected by chance.
-To demonstrate how it works, I've created a script that identifies and displays collocations based on their frequency and statistical significance using the Pointwise Mutual Information (PMI) metric.
+- **Collocations:** This involves identifying phrases where words tend to occur together more often than expected by chance.
+A script demonstrates this by identifying and displaying collocations based on their frequency and statistical significance using the Pointwise Mutual Information (PMI) metric.

-    - <b><i>Score Weight</i></b>: The Weighted tag-based phrase extraction involves assigning weights to linguistic tags and then calculating a combined weight for phrases based on the tags of their constituent words.
+- **Score Weight:** Weighted tag-based phrase extraction assigns weights to linguistic tags and calculates a combined weight for phrases based on the tags of their constituent words.
 The general idea is to use weights associated with each tag to score and rank phrases.
-    Please refer to the script for details.
+Refer to the script for details.

-<b><i>Topic Modeling</i></b> is about extraction of themes/concepts in a corpora.
-There are three main methods to to that:
+**Topic Modeling** focuses on extracting themes/concepts from a corpora, utilizing two main methods:

-    - <b><i>Latent Semantic Indexing</i></b>: this technique analyzes relationships between words in a set of documents to uncover hidden semantic structures.
+- **Latent Semantic Indexing (LSI):** This technique analyzes relationships between words in a set of documents to uncover hidden semantic structures.
+A script creates an LSI model and prints the topics.
+The output is interpreted as weights indicating the importance of each word in a topic.
+An example LSI representation of a new document is provided for interpretation.

-    In order to show how it works I've made a script that creates an LSI (Latent Semantic Indexing) model, and prints the topics.
-You can get dataset from this site via wget https://cs.nyu.edu/~roweis/data/nips12raw_str602.tgz
-The output must be read in this way: let's take an example:<br> (0, '0.528*"\x7f" + 0.352*"The" + ... + 0.110*"model"') <br>
-This means, in topic 0, the word "\x7f" has a weight of 0.528, "The" has a weight of 0.352, and so on.
-The weights indicate the importance of each word in that topic.
+- **Latent Dirichlet Allocation (LDA):** This technique discovers topics and their distribution across documents.
+The script preprocesses research papers, builds an LDA model using Gensim, and prints the generated topics and LDA representation of a sample document.
+The information shared earlier regarding LSI output applies similarly to this script.

 ### [WIP]